-Township Heading Darfield Due to its central location, size and the role it plays in servicing the wider Malvern ward, Selwyn 2031 has categorised Darfield as a service township whose function is described as: "providing a high amenity residential environment and primary services to rural townships and surrounding rural area." (p.
+Township Heading Due to its central location, size and the role it plays in serv Malvern ward, Selwyn 2031 has categorised Darfield as a se whose function is described as: "providing a high ame environment and primary services to rural townships and su area." (p.
 21) The site has high amenity values, with views to the Torlesse Range. (p.
 28) The area has already been developed to a low-density residential standard.
 It will be difficult to integrate additional intensive development into an existing neighbourhood, where amenity conflicts may arise where residents have become accustomed to the character of the area. (p.
-29) Coalgate
+29) Coalgate No new areas for residential, business or industrial purposes are required to accommodate projected growth within Coalgate over the Malvern 2031 planning horizon.
+This is on the basis that there is currently sufficient zoned but undeveloped residential land available to accommodate projected population growth and demand.